 When it is time to get ready for college, you may have a long list of things that you need or want to buy to get ready to school.
 It is expensive to break out on your own, and you may need to spend some serious time considering what items are the most important and what things you can currently pass on to save money in college.
 There are exceptions to every rule but for the majority of most people you may be able to save a good deal of money by choosing to skip some of these purchases for you or your college student.
 It is important to manage your money carefully while in college.
+Choosing the right bank accounts for a college student can also save you money in fees.

 1. Skip Buying a Car